kkkaterinaaa/SoftArch-A9-Team12/README.md

     Total Time: 20.016 seconds
     Effective RPS: 1

-The Event-Driven System (EDS) efficiently processes 16,632 requests in 20 seconds, achieving an effective requests per second rate of 831, demonstrating its scalability and ability to handle high concurrency with low latency.
-In contrast, the Pipes-and-Filters architecture handles only 22 requests in the same period, with an effective RPS of just 1, highlighting its limited capacity to manage concurrent requests, likely due to its more synchronous and linear processing approach.
+The EDS demonstrates much greater capacity, completing 16,632 requests in 20 seconds with an effective request rate of 831 RPS.
+On the other hand, the Pipes-and-Filters architecture only processes 22 requests in the same period, highlighting its limited scalability and efficiency in handling concurrent tasks.

+### 4. Conclusion

+The Event-Driven System provides a more robust and scalable solution for high-throughput, asynchronous workloads, with lower latency and better performance in terms of resource usage and capacity.
+The Pipes-and-Filters architecture, while potentially more lightweight in terms of CPU and memory, struggles to match the EDS in scalability and responsiveness, making it less suitable for handling large volumes of concurrent requests.
+Therefore, for systems requiring high performance and concurrency, an Event-Driven System is a more efficient choice.

-### How the Metrics Were Obtained
+### Metrics collection sources

 The performance metrics were collected using the ```loadtest``` tool, which was configured to send HTTP POST requests to the system's `/send` endpoint.
 The load test was executed with a target time of 20 seconds, 20 concurrent clients, and a JSON payload containing an alias and content.
 The command used for the test was: